Shinmera/3d-vectors/README.md

 `vec`s are dumpable, meaning you can insert them as literals into your code and they will be properly saved to and restored from a FASL.

+The type `vec` includes all three subtypes, `vec2`, `vec3`, and `vec4`.
+Each of the three also has their own accessors that are suffixed with the dimension number.
+While the standard `vx`, `vy`, `vz`, and `vw` will result in the lower-level variants anyway, it is usually a good idea to use `vx2` etc if the type is already known to avoid unnecessary dispatch or branch elimination.

+While most of the operations work on all three variants, you cannot intermix them.
+For example, `(v+ (vec 1 2) (vec 1 2 3))` will signal an error.
+This is because it is often ambiguous and thus likely confusing as to what might happen in such a case.
+Would it be upgraded to a `vec3` or downgraded to a `vec2`?
+In order to avoid this ambiguity, it is simply left up to you to ensure proper types.

+One convenient way to switch around between the types and generally flip around the vector fields is swizzling.
+Similar to the single-field accessors, there's multi-field variants that construct a new vector from the specified fields of the necessary length.
+For example.

+    (vxy (vec 1 2 3))    ; => (vec2 1 2)
+    (vxy_ (vec 1 2))     ; => (vec3 1 2 0)
+    (vwwx (vec 1 2 3 4)) ; => (vec3 4 4 1)

+The `_` can be used anywhere within swizzle operators in order to pad the vector with a zero.

 If you require higher precision than `single-float`s ensure, you can add `:3d-vectors-double-floats` to `*features*` and recompile the library `(asdf:compile-system :3d-vectors :force T)`.
 Similarly, if you want to switch back to `single-float`s, you can remove the feature and recompile.
-Both at the same time is not currently possible as it would increase complexity in the library and make certain operations much slower.
+Both at the same time is not supported as it would increase complexity in the library massively and make certain operations much slower.